[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish uniform guidelines and procedures for performance evaluations of members of the faculty.

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by March 15.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Vice Provost for Faculty Succes with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by March 15.

 Texas Tech University administrators and faculty conduct periodic evaluations of faculty performance when making decisions concerning tenure and promotion, merit salary increases, research support, development leaves, and teaching and research awards.
 The evaluation of faculty at Texas Tech University is continuous and includes a mandatory Annual Performance Evaluation.
 The Annual Performance Evaluation includes the faculty member's Annual Report and Chair Evaluation, with or without an optional Annual Plan.